electricjones/awesome-game-studies/README.md

 This list is about **learning** to make games, from design to art to programming
 - [CS50's Introduction to Game Development](https://courses.edx.org/courses/course-v1:HarvardX+CS50G+Games/course/)
 :sunglasses:
+ |
 :free:
+ |
 :video_game:
 :school:
-    - Harvard's Introduction to Game Development.
+ | Harvard's Introduction to Game Development.
 Week by week case studies of some of the most successful games and programming assignments.

 ## Gaming Culture
 - [Coming of Age in Second Life: An Anthropologist Explores the Virtually Human](https://books.google.com/books?id=jlLpCAAAQBAJ&printsec=frontcover&dq=Coming+of+Age+in+Second+Life:+An+Anthropologist+Explores+the+Virtually+Human&hl=en&sa=X&ved=0ahUKEwjnwO-zqaLdAhXImq0KHazwDqQQ6AEIKDAA#v=onepage&q=Coming%20of%20Age%20in%20Second%20Life%3A%20An%20Anthropologist%20Explores%20the%20Virtually%20Human&f=false)
 :sunglasses:
+ |
 :moneybag:
+ |
 :video_game:
 :books:
-    - A classic and comprehensive ethnography of online multi-player gaming.
+ | A classic and comprehensive ethnography of online multi-player gaming.

 ## Impact Gaming
 - [Design and Development of Games for Learning](https://courses.edx.org/courses/course-v1:MITx+11.127x_2+3T2016/course/)
 :sunglasses:
+ |
 :free:
+ |
 :video_game:
 :school:
-    - Part of an Educational Technology Series.
-Includes lessons on game design, analysis, and development for education.
+ | Includes lessons on game design, analysis, and development for education.

 - [Choosing and Using Digital Games in the Classroom](https://www.springer.com/us/book/9783319122229)
 :sunglasses:
+ |
 :moneybag:
+ |
 :video_game:
 :books:
-    - Aimed at classroom teachers.
-Research-based application of digital games in the real world.
-Practical Guide to Game Based Learning.
+ | Research-based application of digital games n the classroom.

 ## Special and Miscellaneous Topics
 (Seeking entries)